Rukyyk/firstupload/readme.md

-…or create a new repository on the command line echo "# firstupload" >> README.md git init git add README.md git commit -m "first commit" git branch -M main git remote add origin https://github.com/Rukyyk/firstupload.git git push -u origin main
+…or create a new repository on the command line echo "# firstupload" >> README.md git init   //Initialing git for the first time in a folder git add .  //Adding all the file to git git commit -m "first commit"   //Comming the added files git branch -M main  //setting the branch to maain git remote add origin https://github.com/Rukyyk/firstupload.git   //Connecting to the remotegit folder /repository url git push -u origin main  //pushing the codes to the repository

+===== AFTER SET UP (DURING UPDATE) ===== git add . git commit -m "your commit message"
-…or push an existing repository from the command line git remote add origin https://github.com/Rukyyk/firstupload.git git branch -M main git push -u origin main
+git push -u origin main